Select Records

-Select Records is an American record label.
+Select Records was an American record label.
 Among its most popular acts were the Real Roxanne, Chubb Rock, AMG, The Jerky Boys, Kid 'n Play, UTFO, Whistle, and Gary Private.
 From 1990 to 1995, it had a distribution deal with Elektra Records and is still distributed by the Warner Music Group's Alternative Distribution Alliance.
 It also had a dance-music sub-label called Active Records.